rhomobile/rhomobile-docs/eb/en/edge/api/signature.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
 <span class='label label-info'>Replaces:imageFormat</span> Compression format of the image file for the captured signature.
-In WM/CE, irrespective of setting any format, the output format will be of bitmap type.
-In WM/CE, when compressionFormat is queried, it will be of bitmap type always.
+On WM/CE, irrespective of setting any format, the output format will be of bitmap type.
+On WM/CE, when compressionFormat is queried, it will be of bitmap type always.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

 * Constant: EB.Signature.COMPRESSION_FORMAT_JPG - String: jpg JPEG file format (Not available on WM/CE).
 * Constant: EB.Signature.COMPRESSION_FORMAT_PNG - String: png Portable Network Graphics file (Not available on WM/CE).
-* Constant: EB.Signature.COMPRESSION_FORMAT_BMP - String: bmp Bitmap image file (Not available on iOS).
+* Constant: EB.Signature.COMPRESSION_FORMAT_BMP - String: bmp Bitmap image file.
 ####Access